-On Wednesday, October 2, 2013 University IT will launch a new service called Proofpoint Targeted Attack Protection to better protect most University email systems from phishing attacks.
-This will supplement the existing PureMessage spam filtering service.
+In October 2013, University IT launched a new service called Proofpoint Targeted Attack Protection to better protect most University email systems from phishing attacks.
+This supplements the existing spam filtering service.

-In emails from external email addresses to University email addresses, Proofpoint will rewrite suspicious hyperlinks to clarify where links are actually directed.
-When recipients click a rewritten link, they will be redirected to Proofpoint, which will evaluate the security of the linked site.
-If Proofpoint determines it to be safe, recipients will be redirected automatically to the linked site.
+In emails from external email addresses to University email addresses, Proofpoint rewrites suspicious hyperlinks to clarify where links are actually directed.
+When recipients click a rewritten link, they are redirected to Proofpoint, which evaluates the security of the linked site.
+If Proofpoint determines it to be safe, recipients are redirected automatically to the linked site.
 Users may notice a 1-2 second delay for the webpage to load as Proofpoint scans it first.
-If Proofpoint determines the site to be malicious, recipients will be notified that the site has been blocked.
+If Proofpoint determines the site to be malicious, recipients are notified that the site has been blocked.

 Phishing is an Internet scam where scam artists send official-looking emails to people, attempting to fool them into disclosing their personal information.
 They can pretend to be from a legitimate bank, organization, government agency or store, or claim to be the host of a lottery or contest.
 Some even imitate the University Helpdesk.
 They try to get victims to reveal personal information such as user names and passwords, banking records or account numbers, or social security numbers by replying to the email or entering it on a phony web site.
 Phishing is dangerous because it can easily result in credit card fraud or identity theft.